How to track your law firm’s marketing activities

 Asking how they found the firm can sometimes feel inappropriate in the circumstances, and can detract from helping the potential client.

 You can listen in to your calls, as well as knowing which campaign they are coming in from.
-Listening in is a great tool so you know if those calls converted and can highlight training needs.
+Listening to calls helps you understand conversion rates and spot training opportunities.
 Often, I have found firms turning away work which they could have taken on!

 To join the dots at your firm, there are some simple steps you can take to start tracking data and mapping your enquiry process.
 By tracking properly, you can help increase your return on investment and the work coming into your firm.